smallk/smallk.github.io/README.md

 Introduction
 ----------------
 Smallk is a high performance software package for low rank matrix approximation via the nonnegative matrix factorization (NMF).
-The nonnegative matrix factorization (NMF) is a low-rank approximation where a matrix is approximated by a product of two nonnegative factors.
+NMF is a low-rank approximation where a matrix is approximated by a product of two nonnegative factors.
 The role of NMF in data analysis has been as significant as the singular value decomposition (SVD) due to the